ShunSakurai/check_forbidden/README.md

 ![UI](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_ui.png)

 ## Description
-[memoQ](https://www.memoq.com/) allows us to check forbidden source and target term pairs using the term base, and check forbidden terms using the QA settings.
-However, it takes time to add each forbidden term one by one, choosing the settings.
+[memoQ](https://www.memoq.com/) allows us to check forbidden source and target term pairs using the term base, and check forbidden terms using the QA settings.However, it takes time to add each forbidden term one by one, choosing the settings.
-Using this tool, you can quickly narrow down and spot the forbidden terms used in memoQ bilingual files, by using a term list in CSV format.
-You can also use the regex (regular expressions).
-It helps you efficiently maintain the translation quality.
+Using this tool, you can quickly narrow down and spot the forbidden terms used in memoQ bilingual files, by using a term list in CSV format.You can also use the regex (regular expressions).It helps you efficiently maintain the translation quality.
-(memoQ recently did a great [update](https://www.memoq.com/memoq-build-june) and now allows us to check only forbidden target terms regardless of the corresponding source terms.
-Hope they will support CSV import to QA settings soon, like we do for term base.)
+(memoQ recently did a great [update](https://www.memoq.com/memoq-build-june) and now allows us to check only forbidden target terms regardless of the corresponding source terms.Hope they will support CSV import to QA settings soon, like we do for term base.)

 For example, you can use this tool in the following situations:

 - The style guide does not allow you to use contractions such as "doesn't" and "can't" in the translation
 - The style guide does not allow you to use a whitespace between a half-width character and a full-width character
-- JP (Japanese): You can use "次の/次に", but you cannot use "以下の/以下に"
+- JP (Japanese):You can use "次の/次に", but you cannot use "以下の/以下に"
-- JP: You have to keep "例えば" in kanji, and you cannot use "たとえば"
+- JP:You have to keep "例えば" in kanji, and you cannot use "たとえば"

 All you have to prepare are:

 - memoQ bilingual .mqxlz or .mqxliff files
 - A CSV file or a text file containing the list of forbidden terms

-This tool searches for the forbidden terms in the bilingual files, displays the result on the Command Prompt, and exports it into a CSV file.
-Command Prompt is good for browsing the result and quickly checking what was detected.
-The CSV file is useful when you have many matches and when many non-printable characters are included in the bilingual file.
-The Summary result is useful when you are working on a "View.''
+This tool searches for the forbidden terms in the bilingual files, displays the result on the Command Prompt, and exports it into a CSV file.Command Prompt is good for browsing the result and quickly checking what was detected.The CSV file is useful when you have many matches and when many non-printable characters are included in the bilingual file.The Summary result is useful when you are working on a "View.''

 This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).

+The icon was created with [アイコン ウィザード](http://freewareplace.web.fc2.com/) and the installer is created with [Inno Setup](http://www.jrsoftware.org/isdl.php).

 ## Installation
 This tool is currently only available for Windows at [Releases](https://github.com/ShunSakurai/check_forbidden/releases).
-Installer is now under development.
-In the meantime, please follow the steps below:

-- Download dist.zip and decompress it
-- Rename the folder to "Check Forbidden" or any name you like
-- (Optional) Move the folder to C:\Program Files
-- (Optional) Create a shortcut of the .exe file and add it to your Desktop, to your tools folder, or to C:\ProgramData\Microsoft\Windows\Start Menu\Programs (this way you can run the program from Windows Start Menu)

-If you already have an old version installed, you only have to copy and overwrite the files and folders with newer dates.
+All you have to do for installation and upgrading is to download and run the installer.

-This program needs to be **kept in the folder** to work.
-It does not work by itself.
+This program needs to be **kept in the folder** to work.It does not work by itself.

 If you have the Python environment installed, you can run the source code with `python(3) check_forbidden.py` or `import check_forbidden` even on Mac and on any OS.